-They do, however, use people skills like emotional intelligence, or EQ, to align different stakeholders around their vision of the product at hand, which could be anything from a cloud platform feature to a physical tablet.
+They do, however, use people skills like emotional intelligence to align different stakeholders around their vision of the product at hand, which could be anything from a cloud platform feature to a physical tablet.

-We spoke with three product managers about their careers how to get started in the field.
+We spoke with three product managers about their careers and how to get started in the field.

 Product manager with a decade of experience managing hospitality and transportation technologies

 I was reorganized into my first role as a product manager.
 My background was in marketing and branding.
 But having the product manager experience at one company, I was able to take it to another company.
 A lot of the folks that I’ve talked to who have been doing it for more than a decade, like I have, have similar stories.
 Product has just now, in the last three to five years, gotten to a point where people really train for product roles and aspire to be product managers.

 Product manager at Asana and co-author of Cracking the PM Interview